-3.2.1.
-Method to Prove Possession of Private Key
+Method to Prove Possession of Private Key 3.2.1.

+No stipulation.
 3.2.2.
-Authentication of Organization and Domain/Email Control

-JIZIZI HACHEHEIGAN 5.2.2.
-Authentication of Organization and Domain/Email Control DV SSL/TLS Server Certificates DigiCert validates the Applicant's right to use or control each domain name that will be listed in the Subject Alternative Name field of a Certificate by using at least one of the following procedures from section 3.2.2.4 of the Baseline Requirements: This method (BR Section 3.2.2.4.1) is no longer used because it is deprecated as of 1-August-2018; 2.
-Email, Fax, SMS, or Postal Mail to the Domain Contact by sending a unique Random Value (valid for no more than 30 days from its creation) through email, fax, SMS, or postalmail, to the Domain Contact and receiving confirmation by their use of the Random Value, performed in accordance with BR Section 3.2.2.4.2; 3.
-(BR Section 3.2.2.4.3) is no longer used because it is deprecated as of 31-May-2019; 4.
+Authenticati ion of Organization and Domain/Email Control DV SSL/TLS Server Certificates DigiCert validates the Applicant's right to use or control each domain name that will be listed in the Subject Alternative Name field of a Certificate by using at least one of the following procedures from section 3.2.2.4 of the Baseline Requirements: 1.
+This method (BR Section 3.2.2.4.1) is no longer used because it is deprecated as of 1-August-2018; Email, Fax, SMS, or Postal Mail to the Domain Contact by sending a unique Random Value (valid for no more than 30 days from its creation) through email, fax, SMS, or postal mail, to the Domain Contact and receiving confirmation by their use of the Random Value, performed in accordance with BR Section 3.2.2.4.2; (BR Section 3.2.2.4.3) is no longer used because it is deprecated as of 31-May-2019; 4.
 Constructed Email to Domain Contact establishing the Applicant's control over the FQDN by sending an email created by using 'admin', 'administrator', 'webmaster', 'hostmaster' or 'postmaster' as the local part followed by the ("@") sign, followed by an Authorization Domain name, including a Random Value in the email, and receiving a response using the Random Value, performed in accordance with BR Section 3.2.2.4.4;